CHILE PRE-TOUR EXTENSION

 Cruise Day 14 Buenos Aires - Costanero Sur

 We will be in Buenos Aires for the next 24 hours before having to head home, so we can spend the day birding around the fantastic Costanera Sur Reserve, which comprises reed-fringed ponds and shrubby marshes birdered by scrub.
 There are a lot of potential species but just to whet the appetite we could see: White-tufted Grebe, Rufescent Tiger-Heron, Fulvous and White-faced Whistling Ducks, Coscoroba Swan, Yellow-billed Pintail, Rosy-billed Pochard, Lake Duck, Black-headed Duck, Chimango Caracara, Rufous-sided Crake, Plumbeous Rail, Spot-flanked Gallinule, White-winged, Red-gartered and Red-fronted Coots, Picazuro Pigeon, Eared Dove, Picui Ground-Dove, Guira Cuckoo, Glittering-bellied Emerald, Green-barred Woodpecker, Rufous Hornero, Freckle-breasted Thornbird, White-crested Tyrannulet, Many-coloured Rush-Tyrant, Yellow-browed Tyrant, Fork-tailed Flycatcher, Grey-breasted Martin, White-rumped Swallow, White-winged Becard, Chalk-browed Mockingbird, Rufous-bellied Thrush, Masked Gnatcatcher, Yellow-billed and Red-crested Cardinals, Yellow-winged Blackbird, Southern Yellowthroat, Hooded Siskin, Golden-billed Saltator, Dark-throated & Double-collared Seedeater and Black-and-rufous Warbling-Finch.
 Once finished here we will spend our last night on board ship and our final dinner together.

 Cruise Day 15 Buenos Aires - End of Tour - Ceibas Extension - 4th March 2024

-This morning we will disembark the wonderful Sapphire Princess and have plenty of time to catch our international flights home or continue with our exciting Ceibas extension.
+This morning we will disembark the wonderful Sapphire Princess (from 5am) and have plenty of time to catch our international flights home or continue with our exciting Ceibas extension.

 The Pampa is an extensive humid plain shared by Argentina, Uruguay and Brazil.
 In Argentina, the Pampa Grassland covers an area of more than 50 million hectares in the central part of the country and we are going to visit an amazing area full of birds around Ceibas.